johnhm22/Springboard-Section-29-Capstone-Project-1/README.md

 * The user can select their favourite team at the point of signup and see a summary of performance and next few games as the home screen upon login

 The app provides key information with regard to games and performance.
 It provides a useful and testing exercise in web site design and full-stack development.
 There is scope to build on this and provide a far richer presentation and involved user participation such as a comments functionality.

+**API used**
+The API used is: https://www.api-football.com/  It is a freemium model.
+Thus there is a charge for a number of calls above a defined threshold.
+The API has been accessed via the platform:  https://rapidapi.com/marketplace

 **Website design**
 Access to all website pages is via a navbar.
 The menus across the top left are the portals to the functionality described above.
 The menus on the right are for signup, login/logout.
 Once logged in the username is displayed, clicking it will present a brief summary of the user's profile.
 It is a simple, intuitive layout.